 Located in County Donegal, these magnificent cliffs reach a height of 601 metres.
 One of Donegal’s many magnificent landscapes.

 Almost resembling a shield, proudly protecting the county of Kerry from the might of the Atlantic Ocean, these cliffs reach an impressive height of 300 metres.

 You would be forgiven for believing these beaches are in the Caribbean.
 Located in one of the most beautiful regions of Ireland, Connemara, these beaches are just epic.

 Another incredible sight on Achill Island.
 Voted as one of the great beaches of the world, Keem Beach is a must-see for anyone who visits Ireland.
 The whole area of Achill has some of the most spectacular landscapes of Ireland.
 We have a comprehensive guide to Keem here.

 This wonderful strand is located in west Cork on the way to Ireland’s most southerly point – Mizen Head.
 Surrounded by beautiful greenery, Barley Cove is magnificent.

 Murder Hole Beach

-Contrary to its terrifying name, this County Donegal beach is the definition of Ireland’s wild west.
+Contrary to its terrifying name, this County Donegal beach is the definition of Ireland’s wild west and another hidden gem.